The Kyle and Jackie O Show: Complaints

+In July 2025, They faced contempt over 2023 Leongatha mushroom murders.

 The team

 The Kyle and Jackie O Show has a total of five content producers and two audio producers.

 The show is overseen by KIIS 106.5's Head of Content (and formerly the show's Executive Producer), Derek "DB" Bargwanna.

 According to Media Week Australia, The Kyle and Jackie O Show's content production team is one of Australia's most formidable production teams.

 The show's producers reportedly work 12 hours a day or more in order to keep the show's ratings at number 1.